wp-plugins/arconix-shortcodes/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added 'target' and 'rel' attribute support for button links

 = 1.0.1 =
 * Fixed a style bug regarding the alignment of bullet points
 * Fixed a style bug regarding the padding and margin of tab titles